 Membership fees for 2017 will be due at the first shoot date back – 5th February 2017.

 There will be a number of working bees in the first half of the year to establish and re-set some courses and get some work done in preparation for the events we are hosting as well as improving our club so plan to get involved if you can.
 These are also listed on the calendar.

-A regular shoot is scheduled for this Sunday the 9th.
-Once again a reminder that the format of the shoot may change on the day dependent on turn-out, conditions etc. The shoot director will decide on the day with input from those attending.
-Most likely will be a Hunter round with a mix of target styles as we have had trouble of late getting the 3D’s out because of the wet and boggy conditions.
+For regular club shoots a reminder that the format of the shoot may change on the day dependent on turn-out, conditions etc. The shoot director will decide on the day with input from those attending.

 Also a reminder to potential members that there is a requirement to join ABA in conjunction with joining our club.
 This is because we are fully affiliated with ABA and they cover members for public liability insurance while participating in club activities.
 Fees are reasonable compared to a lot of other sports and other archery associations.
 There are concessional and family membership rates available.
 Ask at the club if you need more information.
 Club fees are calendar year based, ABA fees are for 12 months or 3 years from when you join.

 If you are a current financial member of Archery Australia or 3DAAA you can visit us for a shoot without having to join ABA.
 This arrangement is under the Archery Alliance of Australia.
 You will pay the same shoot fee as other visitors.